saishanmukh591/assignment2-garugu/README.md

 2. Take a flight to Delhi, India.
 3. After getting off the flight, take a cab to nearest tourist agency.
 4. Plan your trip and enjoy.

+* Carry a camera to capture your memories.
+* Bring a pair of trekking shoes.
+* Sun glasses.
+* Swimwear.
+* Shorts and Cotton Trousers which Keeps you cool in hot sun.